 The District is governed by the Board of Supervisors ("Board"), which is composed of five members.
 The Board of Supervisors of the District exercises all powers granted to the District pursuant to Chapter 190, Florida Statutes.
 The Supervisors are elected by the owners of the property within the District.
-At September 30, 2022, three of the Board members are affiliated with Six Mile Creek Investment Group, LLC (the "Developer").
-Developer.
+At September 30, 2024, one of the Board members is affiliated with Six Mile Creek Investment Group, LLC (the "Developer").